NeuroHackademy2025/llm-heuristics/README.md

 ## Workflow

-The workflow now includes separate grouping and mapping steps for better understanding and control:
+The workflow includes main steps for DICOM-to-BIDS conversion:

 1. **Analyze your dataset**: